 By end-1991 he was playing in the Ranji Trophy and continued for two decades as a prolific all-rounder in First-Class cricket: a leg-spinner in the classical mould, he had the ability to run through sides thanks to his ability to turn the ball by a huge distance; also a dependable batsman than it met the eye, he turned out to be one of the Mumbai lower-middle order all-rounders (along with Ajit Agarkar and Ramesh Powar) who contributed significantly to their success.

 The international exposure was limited, mostly because his career had coincided with Anil Kumble’s.
-He performed abysmally in the international opportunities he got, picking up three wickets from two Tests and two more from eight One-Day Internationals (ODIs).
+He performed abysmally in the international opportunities he got, picking up 3 wickets from 2 Tests and 2 more from 8 One-Day Internationals (ODIs).
 He never took more than a single wicket in an innings.
 The batting numbers were well below par as well.